baieric/chatstats/ROADMAP.md

 Message counting:

-* Longest calls, maybe a time distribution of calls as well
+* Time distribution of calls
 * Days with the most positive emojis
 * messages with the most reacts